CurrotRox/GravelersCUDA/README.md

 Note: This can only be run on machines with an nvidia graphics card.

 You'll notice 2 .cu files.
 The Plus accidentally ran at 100 million, not 1 billion.
 The CudaNoCurand is the same file, but the amount is set correctly.

+Edit:
+I was double checking everything, and came across a couple bugs.
+1. Every compilation of the .cu resulted in a different result, but it was static for the .exe
+2. Every now and again, the program would spit out a 231 max, which is way more often than it should (it really shouldn't, ever)
+   So I added the clock to the seed, twice.
+Once in the kernel (the main body of work the program does), and once in my xorshift32 implementation.
+This introduced extra randomness and keeps everything running fast, and randomly.